dartmouthrobotics/passing_intention_lstm/README.md

-# Neural Network Training for Active Learning-augmented Intent-aware Obstacle Avoidance of Autonomous Surface Vehicles in High-traffic Waters Paper
+# Data Generation and Neural Network Training for Active Learning-augmented Intent-aware Obstacle Avoidance of Autonomous Surface Vehicles in High-traffic Waters Paper

 <p align="center">
     <img src="./imgs/fig2-system-architecture.png" width="600">
 </p>

 * This repository contains the code for our LSTM-backbone neural network training to predict the side a vessel will pass: left or right to your vessel as well as data generator including real-world AIS / synthetic traffic.
-* Accepted to `IROS 2024` by Dartmouth Robotics (and non-archival presentation at ` MOOS-DAWG'24`)
+* Accepted to `IROS 2024` by Dartmouth Robotics (and non-archival presentation at `MOOS-DAWG'24`)
+* Please cite this paper TODO

-## Contributors
+## Authors
+* Mingi Jeong
 * Ari Chadda
-* Mingi Jeong
 * Alberto Quattrini Li